DiamondLightSource/python-murfey/src/murfey/server/README.md

 createdb murfey --owner=murfey -U murfey -W
 ```

-This wil create a database named 'murfey' owned by the user 'murfey'.
+This will create a database named 'murfey' owned by the user 'murfey'.
 This database can then be accessed and inspected by running the following command:

 ```text
 (murfey-db)$ psql murfey -U murfey -W